Leads cool off while the team is busy elsewhere

 A missed call, web form, or after-hours message sits too long because the next step still depends on someone checking the inbox at the right time.

-Slight Edge AI builds the lead follow-up, scheduling, intake, and admin workflows service businesses rely on when the next step still keeps getting rebuilt by hand.
+Slight Edge AI builds the lead follow-up, scheduling, and intake workflows that keep your service business running — even when the team is offline.

 What we automate